norc-heal/heal-app-docs/docs/datadir/prepare.md

         </figure>

 3. Next, you should review your newly created shareable data package to confirm that all files you intend to share are included (and any files you do not intend to share are not included).
-    1. Navigate to the directory in which your original study folder is located.
+    1. Navigate to the directory in which your study folder is located.
 You will see a new folder has been created.
 The name of this folder will be your study folder name with "-shareable-data-pkgs-yyyy-mm-dd" appended.
-In the below example, the folder title became "vivli-test-study-shareable-datapkgs-2024-06-12."
+In the below example, the folder title became "vivli-test-study-shareable-datapkgs-2024-06-14."
 The date on this folder will be today's date.
+    2. This folder will contain any shareable data packages you have created on today's date.

         <figure markdown>
             ![](../app-screenshots/shareable-pkg-ex.png)
             <figcaption></figcaption>
         </figure>

-    2. Open this folder; it will contain any shareable data packages you have created.
-Once you have opened the folder, confirm that it contains:
+    2. Open this folder.
+Confirm that it contains:
-        1. Each type (i.e., "flavor") of shareable data package you have created on today's date (with the dates appropriately specified, as necessary)
+        1. Each type (i.e., "flavor") of shareable data package you have created on today's date (with the dates appropriately specified, as necessary, for packages with embargo restrictions)
         2. A HEAL CSV Resource Tracker - This will be your overview Resource Tracker, which designates which files are shared in which shareable data package.
         3. A README file